jsommers/someta/README.md

 The ``-M`` option specifies a monitor to start.
 Standard available sources include cpu, mem, io, netstat, rtt (see the ``monitors/`` directory).

-To configure a monitor, parameters may be specified along with each monitor name, each separated by a colon (':').
+To configure a monitor, parameters may be specified along with each monitor name, each separated by a colon (`:`) or a comma (`,`).
 Each parameter may be a single string, or a ``key=value`` pair.
 The order of parameters doesn't matter.

+Note that if you are using the rtt monitor with IPv6, you'll need to use comma separators because the colon key-value separator can't be distinguished from the colon separator within an IPv6 address.

 Here's an example with turning on all monitors (io, netstat, cpu, mem, rtt):